GeorgeTasop/pq-certs-scripts/README.md

 ## Acknowledgment

-The python script are provided by [gntouts](https://github.com/gntouts).
+The python script in previous versions were provided by [gntouts](https://github.com/gntouts).